Pulled Pork Recipe – Competition Style Slow-Smoked Pork Butt Method

 Open the aluminum foil very carefully and allow some of the steam to escape.
 Drain off as much liquid as possible from the butt, re-rap it in aluminum foil and place it in a dry cooler for resting.
 It will keep hot for up to 4 hours.

-For the glaze I use a sweet and spicy bbq sauce.
+For the glaze I use my Killer Hogs The BBQ Sauce.
 You can use whatever sauce that you like, but from my experience, Sweet with a little heat brings home the hardware.
 I also mix some of the warm pan drippings with the sauce usually just 2 to 3 tablespoons.
 This will thin the glaze down just a little and give it an extra punch of flavor.

 Brush the glaze over the butt and return it to the smoker at 245 for hour.
 This bump in heat will caramelize the bark just right.

-If you follow this procedure, then you will have BBQ you can actually brag about.
+If you follow this procedure, then you will have a Pulled Pork Recipe you can brag about.
 It will blow any other BBQ out of the water, bar none.